jrjacobs24/soundwave/wp-content/plugins/strong-testimonials/readme.txt

 No. If you already have testimonials in another plugin or theme, you will have to re-enter them.
 Why?
 Because every theme and plugin stores data differently.

-= Can I import my existing testimonials? =

-It depends.
-The plugin does not provide an import tool because every situation is different.
-With some technical skills, you may be able to successfully export your existing testimonials to a CSV file and import them into Strong Testimonials.
-Contact me if you want help with that.
-Otherwise, it may be simpler and easier to migrate them manually.

 = Is it true that including a link to my site in my support requests really helps you troubleshoot problems? =

 Undeniably, yes.

 This [screenshot](http://www.screencast.com/t/TPMRWM0yug) shows where I immediately start looking for clues before asking for more information and potentially waiting hours or days for a response (it happens).

-I can determine what theme you're using, what plugins are active, whether you're using any caching/minification/optimization (do you need to clear your cache?), if there are any JavaScript errors in your theme or another plugin (more common than you may think), and somewhat how the testimonial view is configured.
+I can usually determine what theme you're using, what plugins are active, whether you're using any caching/minification/optimization (do you need to clear your cache?), if there are any JavaScript errors in your theme or another plugin (more common than you may think), and somewhat how the testimonial view is configured.

-If you prefer not to post your URL publicly, start a private support ticket at [support.strongplugins.com](https://support.strongplugins.com).
+If you prefer, start a private support ticket at [support.strongplugins.com](https://support.strongplugins.com).

 == Screenshots ==